insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 .. image:: ../_static/img/10_adapters_dc_patterns.png

-The first represents a typical scenario when an adapter reads multiplexed streams from an external queue system (like Kafka) and passes them to a framework.
-The framework, in turn, transfers results (and video) to an adapter delivering them into an external system.
+The first represents a typical scenario when an adapter reads multiplexed streams from an external queue system (like Kafka) and passes them to a module.
+The module, in turn, transfers results (and video) to an adapter delivering them into an external system.

-The second is typical when adapters deliver data from several sources (e.g. RTSP cams) into a framework instance.
+The second is typical when adapters deliver data from several sources (e.g. RTSP cams) into a module instance.
 The right side of the pipeline stays the same as in the previous case.

 Edge Patterns
 ^^^^^^^^^^^^^